 Use our map to help navigate around Rye.

-The main sights are marked in red.
-The best eating, drinking, and shopping spots are in purple and our recommendations of where to stay are in brown.
+The best things to do are marked in red.
+Our favourite eating, drinking, and shopping spots are in purple, and our recommendations of where to stay are in brown.

 Originally, four massive gates allowed access to the walled town of Rye.